Lockheed U-2: 21st century

+In 2025, Air Force Chief of Staff General David Allvin confirmed that the U-2 was being used to surveil the US-Mexico border.
+The U-2 and RC-135 Rivet Joint were used for ISR operations to track cartels located in Mexico.

+Also in 2025, as fleet retirement is being discussed, a TU-2S trainer set an endurance record for the class, by flying 11100 km in 14 hours over all 48 lower US states.

 United Kingdom

 Bissell suggested bringing the British into the program to increase the number of overflights.
 Prime Minister Harold Macmillan agreed with the plan, and four RAF officers were sent to Laughlin Air Force Base in Texas for training in May 1958.
 On 8 July, the senior British pilot, Squadron Leader Christopher H. Walker, was killed when his U-2 malfunctioned and crashed near Wayside, Texas.
 This was the first death involving the U-2, and the circumstances were not disclosed for over 50 years.
 Another pilot was quickly selected and sent to replace Walker.
 After training, the group of RAF U-2 pilots arrived in Turkey in November 1958, shortly after the CIA's Detachment B from Adana provided valuable intelligence during the 1958 Lebanon crisis with both the United States and United Kingdom involvement.
 Since the September 1956 disclosure of Mediterranean photographs, the United Kingdom had received U-2 intelligence, except during the Suez Crisis.
 The CIA and Eisenhower viewed using British pilots as a way of increasing plausible deniability for the flights.
 The CIA also saw British participation as a way of obtaining additional Soviet overflights that the president would not authorize.
-The United Kingdom gained the ability to target flights toward areas of the world the United States was less interested in, and possibly avoid another Suez-like interruption of U-2 photographs.Pedlow and Welzenbach 1992, pp. 152–156, 181.
+The United Kingdom gained the ability to target flights toward areas of the world the United States was less interested in, and possibly avoid another Suez-like interruption of U-2 photographs.